Pullusb/GP_brush_fill/README.md

 #### Todo:

-- Make it orthographic view compatible.
+- Make it orthographic view compatible (if possible with screen coordinates calculations).

 - Work with stroke without fill